awwit/httpserver/README.md

 --------------------

 Server (and its applications) setting is made using config-files.
-Examples of settings are located in the folder [samples][samples/].
+Examples of settings are located in the folder [samples](samples/).

 License
 =======

-The source codes are licensed under the [AGPL](http://www.gnu.org/licenses/agpl.html), the full text of the license is located in the [LICENSE][LICENSE] file.
+The source codes are licensed under the [AGPL](http://www.gnu.org/licenses/agpl.html), the full text of the license is located in the [LICENSE](LICENSE) file.